 Smart radiator valves fit onto your radiator’s TRV, giving you room-by-room control of your heating.
 The upside is that you get schedules and individual heat control for each room, so you can save money by only heating the rooms that you use.
 The downside is that these systems are more expensive to install and control, and each radiator valve has batteries that need to be replaced.
 Some individual smart thermostats sell radiator valves as an optional add-on, letting you expand the system as your needs grow.
+And, some smart radiator valves can be used standalone with a regular thermostat, letting you upgrade a home for comfort without having to touch your boiler: a trick that’s particularly useful for renters.

 Smart thermostats can save you money, but to get the biggest savings, you should wire a compatible thermostat into the digital interface on your boiler.
 In the UK, this interface is primarily OpenTherm.
 Using OpenTherm, your smart thermostat controls the boiler’s heating temperature to pick the most efficient setting.